Supporting students with written work

 Lecturers, temporary lecturers and academic members of faculty staff holding a PhD are permitted to supervise a master’s thesis.
 In principle, lecturers offering classes in the relevant specialisation (external lecturers are also permitted to supervise) can be considered for the supervision of master's theses with a specialisation.
 If in doubt, please contact studienberatung-wf. @ unilu.ch

 In addition to conducting courses, the supervision of term papers is part of your teaching assignment.
-Additionally, one thesis per teaching assignment must be supervised if there are requests from students that correspond to the subject area.
-Further theses will be financially compensated after prior agreement (see teaching assignment of the University of Lucerne).
+The supervision of bachelor’s or master’s theses will be financially compensated (see teaching assignment of the University of Lucerne, contact: Studienberatung-wf). @ unilu.ch

 The topic can be chosen in discussion with the specialist supervisor, e.g. by the student proposing a topic area and then narrowing the topic down together with the supervisor.
 Most lecturers require students to develop a proposed topic before they will agree to supervise the thesis.
 This will generally consist of the following: